 Student Loan Repayment

 Looking for help with your student loans?
-Visit AAMC’s FIRST for Medical Education.
+Visit AAMC’s FIRST website.

-On March 23, 2010, President Obama signed the Affordable Care Act (ACA, P.L.
-111-148 and P.L.
-111-152), which includes student loan legislative recommendations from the president’s FY 2011 budget request.
+In 2010, Congress passed the Health Care and Education Reconciliation Act (P.L.
+111-152), which includes several student loan changes championed by President Obama.
 The Higher Education Opportunity Act of 2008 (HEOA, P.L.
 110-315) and the College Cost Reduction and Access Act of 2007 (CCRAA, P.L.
 110-84), represent the first comprehensive Higher Education Act (HEA) reauthorization since 1998.
 Among other changes, these laws created a new student loan repayment system and eliminated the Economic Hardship Deferment.
 Forbearance is not affected by these laws.

-Public Service Loan Forgiveness (PSLF): CCRAA authorizes a new "public service" loan forgiveness program, effective July 1, 2009.
-Physicians will be eligible for the program after 10 years of loan repayment while practicing in a "public service" job.
+Public Service Loan Forgiveness (PSLF): As the nation faces physician workforce shortages, PSLF is important to recruit new doctors to public service in non-profit settings.
+Authorized under the CCRAA, physicians will be eligible for PSLF after 10 years of loan repayment while practicing in a "public service" job.
 The definition of "public service" includes 501(c)(3) non-profit organizations, faculty in "high-needs areas (as determined by the Secretary of Education), and service at private organizations providing "public health" or "emergency management" services.
 HEAO clarifies the definition of public health to include "full-time professionals engaged in health care practitioner occupations and health care support occupations, as such terms are defined by the Bureau of Labor Statistics."
-Only Direct Loans are eligible for forgiveness, but borrowers may consolidate other federal loans under a single Direct Consolidation Loan.
-Physicians that participate in IBR could save over $160,000 on their total loan repayment.

 Loan Forgiveness for Service in Areas of National Need: Note - Congress has yet to appropriate funding for this program.
 As such, the Department of Education has not implemented the program, and it is not available for student loan repayment.